ltphuong/PactConsumer/README.md

 - Clone source from this repo to your PC
 - Go to folder that store this souce code, open terminal and run "grade test"
-- Run "gradle pactPublish" to publish pact consumer to pact-broker server
+- Then, run "gradle pactPublish" to publish pact consumer to pact-broker server

 After finished, you will see as below image:

 ![image](https://user-images.githubusercontent.com/17809726/116716226-b0a19200-aa01-11eb-8db5-42974168c939.png)